is having to choose between

 “It’s six years too late!”
 Derian exclaimed.

 “And if it had been two years or even two months, you would have treated him the same way!
-He was desperate to keep his family alive; I
+He was desperate

-won’t blame him for that.”
+to keep his family alive; I won’t blame him for that.”

 “Even after what happened to you?”

 “No, no, that’s where you’re wrong, Eena.
-Gemdorin had the fate of many lives in his
+Gemdorin had the fate of many

-Gemdorin would kill you, especially
+possibility Gemdorin would kill you,

-since all the other girls were murdered!
+especially since all the other girls were murdered!
+Have you considered Rhoen’s

-Have you considered Rhoen’s part in their
+part in their deaths?”

 “You can’t seriously believe Rhoen had anything to do with the deaths

 of those girls.
-Those murders were all
+Those murders were all your brother’s doing!”

 “Made possible because Rhoen was